During and after radiotherapy

 If your skin is sore or it breaks, speak to your treatment radiographers.

-- A yellow coloured liquid (discharge) may settle over the damaged skin.
-This is a normal part of the skin healing process, but if an infection is suspected a sample can be taken.
+• A yellow-coloured liquid (discharge) might settle over the damaged skin.
+This is a normal part of the skin's healing process, but if an infection is suspected a swab might be done before any antibiotics are prescribed.

-- You may need a painkiller (analgesia) if the treatment area is extremely painful.
+• You might need a painkiller (analgesia) if the treatment area is extremely painful.
 Ask the treatment radiographers if you feel you need painkillers.

 Follow-up appointments

-You will have a follow-up appointment with either your oncologist or dermatologist.
+You'll have a follow-up appointment with either your oncologist or dermatologist (or both).
 This will be 6 to 12 weeks after your treatment has finished.
-If you do not know when your follow-up appointment is, ask your radiographers on the last day of radiotherapy treatment.
+This appointment is to tell you the outcome of the radiotherapy.
+If you do not know when this appointment is, ask your radiographers on the last day of radiotherapy.